-(1) Pop-Culture Magazine Summary
+(1) Pop-Culture Article Summary

-Go to a library, a local store or a stand where magazines are sold.
-Thumb through a number of magazines that teens would read.
-Note that teens will normally read magazines for the next developmental stage above them.
+Look online or go to a library and look for an article that would be attractive to students to read.
+Make sure the article is at least 200-250 words in total count.
+Note that students will normally read magazines for the next developmental stage above them.
 Therefore, this would mean that 14-year-old girls would be reading "Seventeen," and high school guys may be reading "Men's Health."

-Choose 1 youth magazine....
+Choose 1 youth article....

-A) In one paragraph review the overall "look and feel" presented.
-Describe what you imagine would be the impression it would leave upon a teen reading it.

-B) Next write a critique of about 200-250 words responding from a concerned adult's point of view to 1 article in the magazine.
+- A) In one paragraph review the overall "look and feel" presented.
+Describe what you imagine would be the impression it would leave upon a teen reading it. - B) Next write a critique of about 200-250 words responding from a concerned adult's point of view to 1 article in the magazine.
 Based on your understanding from this course, refute any irresponsible or erroneous views advocated by the magazine.
-Begin your critique by summarizing the article that you read.

-C) Photocopy the article and attach it to your assignment.
+Begin your critique by summarizing the article that you read. - C) Photocopy or copy and paste the article and attach it to your assignment.

-Length: 1 Page
+Length: About 1 Page